Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 you haven't flown for a long time and need a refresher.
 By the way: We recommend a refresher every 90 days at least ...

-Please note, that the lessons require a certain level of knowledge and basic flying skills.
+Please note that the lessons require a certain level of knowledge and basic flying skills.
 In the lessons we don't explain flying as such, but rather the aircraft, its systems and their usage, and the behavior.
 The lessons may therefore be understood as a kind of "interactive type training in the cockpit seat" and not as "basic flying training".